 If you’re thinking about becoming a contractor, here’s a couple of good reasons:

-When you’re self-employed, you’ll generally earn more than your permanent employee counterpart for the work you do.
+- Increased take-home pay - when you’re self-employed, you’ll generally earn more than your permanent employee counterpart for the work you do.

-Becoming your own boss means you have more control over when and when you work.
+- Freedom - becoming your own boss means you have more control over when and when you work.

-You can take control of your career progression and your development, which means learning what you want and choosing your own job title.
+- Variety of work - you can take control of your career progression and your development, which means learning what you want and choosing your own job title.